-Chou was not in the best temper when Sano showed up at the police station, so, although he wasn’t sure why Sano was here again, he was glad to abandon his task for the moment and come sit on the edge of Saitou’s desk for another meaningless conversation with the roosterhead.
+Chou’s temper hovered on the fiery brink when Sano showed up at the police station, so, although he didn’t know why Sano was here again, he was glad to abandon his task for the moment and come sit on the edge of Saitou’s desk for another meaningless conversation with the roosterhead.

 Chou gestured toward his corner and rolled his eyes.
 “Fuckin’ paperwork.”